contrast-zone/t-rewriter.js/README.md

 Although we will focus from the start on defining general syntactical properties, the road will finally lead us to defining general semantical properties of set of languages definable in *Esperas*.
 In our approach, syntax will lose a clear distinction from semantics because certain syntax properties require computational completeness we may only find in semantic definitions.
 Success of pairing provided grammars with input texts thus depends on supported grammar expressiveness that may even reach for sofisticated computational complexities like in [type checking](https://en.wikipedia.org/wiki/Type_system) or [formal verification](https://en.wikipedia.org/wiki/Formal_verification), under ambrella of [automated theorem proving](https://en.wikipedia.org/wiki/Automated_theorem_proving).

 Our starting point in section [2.] will be processing [context-free grammars (CFG)](https://en.wikipedia.org/wiki/Context-free_grammar) by a novel *v-parser* algorithm.
-Section [3.] describes a series of extensions to the basic *v-parer* algorithm that aspire to establish more promising ratio of grammar applicability versus grammar complexity.
-Section [4.] exposes a Javascript *Esperas* implementation.
+Section [3.] describes a series of extensions to the basic *v-parser* algorithm that aspire to establish more promising ratio of grammar applicability versus grammar complexity.
+In section [4.] we explain a few examples of our interest, while section [5.] exposes specific Javascript *Esperas* implementation.

 ## 2. basic context free grammar parsing algorithm